vamsisashank/angular-testing-styleguide/README.md

 ```

 ### Use `context` blocks for circumstantial groups
-Think of describe as 'when this...'
+Think of context as 'when this...'

 ```javascript
 // Bad